 In today’s hyper-competitive business environment, organizations need to develop a highly efficient and motivated workforce to stay ahead.
-However, even the best performing employees may become inefficient or may choose to seek other employment opportunities over a period of time, if their skill and efforts are not acknowledged and appreciated in an appropriate and timely manner.
-Moreover, companies, where employee rewards and recognition do not form an integral part of the HR strategy and company culture, tend to have a lower employer brand value.
-This makes it more difficult for such organizations to attract, recruit and even retain top talent for assured business success.
+However, even the best performing employees may become demotivated and inefficient or may choose to seek other employment opportunities over a period of time, if their skills and efforts are not acknowledged and appreciated in an appropriate and timely manner.
+Moreover, organizations, where employee rewards and recognition do not form an integral part of the HR strategy and organizational culture, tend to have a lower employer brand value.
+This makes it more difficult for such organizations to attract, recruit and even retain top talent for greater business success.

 Changing Role of HR in Employee Rewards

 There was a time when HR teams were deeply involved in setting up and managing an efficient rewards and recognition program for the employees.
 However, with the significant changes in the way organizations are run today, this important function of HR has also undergone major changes.

 The involvement of HR in deciding rewards and recognition policies has been reduced over time.
 This has happened as the HR teams today shoulder a wider range of responsibilities, leaving it to the line managers to recognize and appreciate their teams in whatever way they feel appropriate, without too much involvement of the HR team.

 Why should Employee Recognition be an integral part of the HR Strategy?

 In the current scenario, where HR teams play a peripheral role in employee rewards and recognition, they need to make these policies an integral part of the HR strategy.